UK’s Labour shifts policy, now backs new Brexit referendum

 Trump also renewed criticism of May's handing of Brexit.
 In contrast, he has spoken warmly of both Johnson and Hunt.

-Asked about the row on Tuesday, Johnson said "I have got a good relationship with the White House and I have no embarrassment in saying that."
+Hunt wrote that "allies need to treat each other with respect," and said that "if I become PM our Ambassador stays."

+His tone contrasted with that of Johnson, his predecessor as foreign secretary.
+Asked about Trump's criticism of May, Johnson said, "Myself, I have said some pretty critical things about the Brexit negotiations so far."

-"I think it's very important that we have a strong relationship with our most important ally."
+"I think it's very important that we have a strong relationship with our most important ally," he said.

 Comments